vaginessa/dns-wiki/CustomScripts.md

 Test above settings please do follow:
 > adb shell su -c 'cp /PATH/userinit.sh /data/local/userinit.sh'

+To stop the DNS resolve of, and HTTP request to, clients3.google.com on every connection to any Wifi Access Point:
 > adb shell su -c "settings put global captive_portal_server 127.0.0.1"
 > adb shell su -c "settings put global captive_portal_detection_enabled 0"

+To stop the resolve/request for 2.android.pool.ntp.org on every boot (even with network time disabled!):
+> su -c "settings put global ntp_server 127.0.0.1"

 If you want AFWall+to report failures on your rules, you must manually "exit" from the script on error.
 E.g.: